I Really Like You: Composition

 Soraya Nadia McDonald of The Washington Post characterized "I Really Like You" as a synth-pop song, musically reminiscent of Jepsen's previous album Kiss (2012), 1980s music and Solange Knowles' 2012 EP True.
 The Verge's Emily Yoshida noted elements of 1980s and new wave.
 Ryan Reed of Rolling Stone described the track as a "dance-pop number".
 Musically, the song is written in the key of F major, with a tempo of 122 beats per minute.
-Jepsen's vocals span from G3 to D5.
+Jepsen's vocals span from G3 to high note of D5.

 Critical reception

 Jason Lipshutz of Billboard called the song "really (really) fun" and "a breathless 80's banger that comes back to [2012 single] 'Call Me Maybes fixation on ultra-crisp percussion and blurted-out flirtation".
 Idolator's Bianca Gracie described "I Really Like You" as "mind-blowing, fantastic, catchy-as-hell pop".